15 Best Hiking Shirts for Men 2026

 Pros

-• Effective UPF 50+ protection combined with cooling fabric in hot conditions
+• Effective UPF 50+ sun protection in a lightweight build

 Cons